 “No tree, it is said, can grow to heaven unless its roots reach down to hell.” – Carl Jung

 “Poisonous” plants can be powerful medicine.
-When understood and respected they guide us to our whole self.
-They are fierce teachers, helping us embrace what we’ve been taught to avoid.
+When understood and respected they guide us towards our whole self.
+They are fierce teachers, helping us embrace what we’ve been taught to avoid or ignore.

-In this 6-week online series, you will learn all about the lore, magical, & historical use of poisonous plants.
+In this 6-week online series, you will learn about the lore, metaphysical, & historical use of poisonous plants, as well as the implication of forgotten knowledge.
 We will dive deep into their healing messages through our focus on plant spirit communication, inner-alchemy, and shamanic journeying.

 Every week we will be ending class with a shamanic journey in connection with one of these magical plants.
 These journeys will be a time for you to connect with your higher self and the messages of these plants.

-[If you are local to Brooklyn check out the in-person version of this offering here]
+[If you are local to Providence check out the in-person version of this offering here]

 Plant Spirit Communication & Poison As Medicine

-Week 1 will introduce the cornerstones of this series.
+Week one will introduce the cornerstones of this series.
 If you can only make it to one class, make it this one!

 Plant spirit communication is the practice of using our intuition to directly connect with plants.
 This is in diametrical opposition to capitalistic, material reductionist herbalism that dominates the plant medicine world.
-Instead of asking what you can get from a plant, we ask the plant directly what they want to share.
-This allows us to experience the healing benefits of herbs without having to ingest or even be in the same vicinity of a plant.
+Instead of asking what a plant can do for you, we ask the plant directly what they want to share with us.
+Instead of asking what dosage is needed to connect with a plant, we learn to recognize the connection that’s already there, and our blocks to that connection.
+This process allows us to experience the healing benefits of herbs without having to ingest or even be in the same vicinity of a plant.
 This is a skill that everybody can develop!

 Belladonna & Henbane: Sex, Death, & The Unknown

-Sex, death, and what is unknown are generally considered taboo topics of discussion.
+Sex, death, and the unknown are profound aspects of human existence yet they are never spoken about.
 Poisonous plants will lovingly take us right into those oft avoided places.
-Almost all the poisonous plants we will discuss through this series of classes are aphrodisiacs.
+Almost all the poisonous plants we discuss through this series of classes have aphrodisiac qualities.
 Why would so many plants be connected with both our entry into life and our exit?
-These plants suggest that there is little separation between life and death, pleasure and suffering - and the best way to understand this is to go right to the places that seem the scariest to our conditioning!
+These plants suggest that there is little separation between life and death, pleasure and suffering - and the best way to understand this is to explore the places that seem the scariest to our conditioning!

 Henbane has many myths associating it with the Underworld, including its use in the wreaths that crown the souls of the dead as they descend to Hades.
 In European folklore it was used to attract lovers, and is still used for divination in communicating with the spirits of the Underworld.

-Datura & The Persephone Myth: Healing Trauma Through Psycho-spiritual Death & Rebirth
+Datura & The Persephone Myth: Healing Through Psycho-spiritual Death & Rebirth

 “God’s presence is there in front of me, a fire on the left,